Sam Y.G.: Early and personal life

 Gogna was born and raised in the Philippines; he is a fourth-generation Indian Filipino: his family are Catholics originating from Jaipur, India.
 He has an older brother and a younger sister.

 Gogna attended Ateneo de Manila University from grade school to college.
 Gogna aspired to become a lawyer when he was a teenager, which led him to pursue a degree in legal management.

-Gogna became a target of bullying during his youth because he was Indian.
-His peers called him Bumbay (Filipino ethnic slur for Indians), 5-6 (Indian loan shark) and mabaho (Tagalog for "smelly") based on Filipino stereotypes about Indians.
+Gogna became a target of race-based bullying in his youth because he was Indian.
+His peers called him Bumbáy (Filipino ethnic slur for Indians), 5-6 (Indian loan shark) and mabahò (Tagalog for "smelly") based on Filipino stereotypes about Indians.

 In April 2010, Gogna gave up his Indian nationality and became a Filipino citizen.

 Career

 In 2003, 19-year-old Samir Gogna successfully auditioned for the Junior Jock program of Magic 89.9.
 Being the youngest among the Junior Jocks, his bosses nicknamed him "Young Guy", which he adopted into his radio name, Sam YG (Samir Young Guy).

 After graduating from Ateneo de Manila University, Gogna worked with several television networks including Hero, Studio 23's Wazzup Wazzup, QTV, and CNN Philippines.

 In 2006, he became a DJ for Magic 89.9.
 He joined Tony Toni and Slick Rick in Boys' Night Out, taking the place of King DJ Logan.
 Shivaker, Sam YG's alter ego, first appeared in Boys' Night Out.
 Shivaker was an Indian love guru who wore a turban and spoke with a thick Indian accent.
 In 2009, Shivaker had his first television appearance in Cool Center as a relationship expert.
 In August 2009, Shivaker and Tony Toni appeared as contestants in the Eat Bulaga! segment, "Pinoy Henyo".
 The studio audience were so fascinated with Shivaker that he was invited to be a host of Eat Bulaga!; he also became a host of Diz Iz It!.
 In July 2015, he was featured on the cover of Men's Health Philippines.
 In January 2016, after the last segment Dancing in Tandem replacing ATM with the Baes, Sam YG departed Eat Bulaga! to focus on his career as a DJ.